 Regardless of the pros and cons of the process, there are some instances where taking the FSBO route makes sense:

-- When there is a high demand in the market: When the supply of housing outpaces the demand, you might be able to sell your home quickly without the help of an agent.
-Though not always the best option, FSBO can help you save on commission and closing costs in a hot market.
-Seasonality also plays a vital role in understanding homebuying behavior.
-Knowing the best and worst times to sell a house is helpful for individuals selling their homes.
+- When there is a high demand in the market: When the housing supply exceeds demand, you can sell your home quickly without an agent.
+While not always ideal, FSBO can save on commission and closing costs in a hot market.
+Additionally, seasonality is an important factor in understanding homebuying behavior.
+Knowing the best and worst times to sell your property can benefit those looking to sell their homes.

 2. Research the Market & Price the Home